Privacy of Dependent Users Against Statistical Matching: Impact of Dependency on Privacy using Anonymization and Obfuscation

-\textit{Discussion}: It is insightful to compare this result to Theorem $1$ in \cite{nazanin_ISIT2017}, which states that if the users are not correlated, then all users have perfect privacy as long the noise level $(a_n)$ used to obfuscate the users' data samples is larger than $O(n^{-1})$, even if $m(n)$ is arbitrary.
-Here, Theorem \ref{two_state_thm_converse_obfs} states that with a much larger $a_n$ the adversary can de-anonymize and de-obfuscate all users with vanishing error probability.
-Therefore, we see that correlation can significantly reduce the privacy of users.
+\textbf{{Discussion $6$}:} It is insightful to compare this result to~\cite[Theorem 2]{Nazanin_IT}.
+We can see that when users' traces are dependent, the required level of obfuscation and anonymization to achieve privacy is significantly higher.
+Therefore, we see that dependency can significantly reduce the privacy of users.
 However, note that the asymptotic noise level is still zero in this case.
 Specifically, if $A_m(u) = \frac{\abs*{\left\{k:{Z}_u(k) \neq X_u(k)\right\}}}{m}$, then

 implying that the asymptotic noise level is zero. $\\$